Administration of Justice - Level II Corrections, Certificate of Achievement

 Upon successful completion of the program, students will be able to:

-• Understand how organizations maintain security of a detention facility, staff and inmates.
+• Explain how organizations maintain security of a detention facility, staff, and inmates.

 • Identify the functional differences between jails and prisons.